A Guide to Accelerating Your Contract Management Process

 Gaps resulting from the transition between the contracting and implementation team can further erode contract value, the McKinsey report found, going on to note that even after an arduous drafting and negotiation process, companies frequently fail to take steps to review and measure contract performance.

 Enter the handover plan.
 Corporate structures typically mean that those who are tasked with executing a contract are not the same individuals who negotiated the agreement.
 But in order to ensure that your contract performs as expected, and that any potential breaches are caught early enough that the contract - and your business relationship - may be preserved, it’s crucial to take steps to promote a smooth transition.
 This means ensuring that contracts are properly tagged and stored for easy access and retrieval and that all parties have a thorough understanding of the contract’s contents, rules, and expectations, as well as their own individual responsibilities under the agreement.
 While it’s tempting to assume everyone knows what to do, taking the time for a formal handover ensures nothing gets missed and that everyone is clear on their duties.

 Simply having a contract management strategy and processes in place (and using them on an ongoing basis) can improve the outcomes of your contracts.
 But to truly accelerate your contract management results, it’s important to create ongoing opportunities to review and optimize your approach.

-Having a clearly defined, step-by-step plan for managing contracts is an important way to improve the results of any given agreement as well as to reduce numerous contract-related risks.
+Having a clearly defined, step-by-step plan for contract management is an important way to improve the results of any given agreement as well as to reduce numerous contract-related risks.
 But having a plan is only half the battle.
-In order to truly accelerate contract management processes – and realize a key opportunity to improve the returns of corporate agreements – businesses must leverage all available tools, employing methodical, organized, and data-based approaches at every stage.
+In order to truly accelerate contract management processes – and realize a key opportunity to improve the returns of corporate agreements – businesses must leverage all available tools, such as contract lifecycle management software, employing methodical, organized, and data-based approaches at every stage.